grncdr/node-any-db/DESIGN.md

  * `'error', err` - Emitted when `query` is called on a closed adapter, or there is an error in the underlying connection.
 In the latter case `err.orig` _must_ be the driver-specific error emitted by the underlying connection.
- * `'drain'` - Emitted when the connection runs out of queries to execute.
+ * `'close'` - Emitted when the underlying driver connection has been closed.
 ## Query Adapters

 **Responsibility:** Act as a container for delayed execution of a query, and